Skip to content

 Geography is an extremely versatile subject; it can be classed as both a Science and an Art, making it very favourably looked upon by universities and employers alike.

-To study this subject, ideally you'll need a Grade 6 or above in GCSE Geography and a Grade 6 or above in English and Mathematics.
+To study this subject, ideally you'll need a Grade 7 or above in GCSE Geography, English and Mathematics.

 What will you learn?